CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 We refer to such processed dataset as "dataset instance", which is required before running XGCN models.

-In the following sections we'll introduce:
+In the following, we'll introduce:

 * **Graph Processing:** input format of the graph, and the processing API.
 * **Evaluation Set Processing:** input format of the evaluation set, and the processing API.
 If you only have the graph data and do not have evaluation sets, XGCN can also help you generate them.